 Our compassionate professionals also provide close follow-up care for patients to achieve excellent long-term results.
 For individuals whose aortic disease is related to Marfan syndrome or Ehlers-Danlos syndrome, we can arrange family counseling and medical genetic evaluations.

 For More Information

-Please call 847.570.2250 for more information on thoracic aortic disease or to schedule an appointment with one of our specialists.
+Please call 847.570.2250 for more information on thoracic aortic aneurysms or to schedule an appointment with one of our specialists.